591291-hvl/dpsharkBot/readme.txt

 *"!add [respons]" to add new reply
 *"!all" to list all response in random(feature) order *"!remove [number]" removes reply
+*"!count" sends reply with number of messages sendt

 Goal of bot: